 Childhood alopecia is a rare situation, but with a great impact on the lives of children.
 If you notice signs of hair loss in your child, take him to the doctor immediately to diagnose his case and provide prompt treatment for his condition.

 At Hairfix we are a hair transplant clinic in Tijuana that will help you recover your hair’s appearance and health.
-Contact us through our online chat for more information.
+Ask us for hair restoration cost in Mexico and contact us through our online chat for more information.
 We are ready to assist you!